 An abbreviated form of the abstract, for example, for use inside a generated Table of Contents, or to be returned in addition to the article title during a search

-An abstract containing only the details of a chemical compound, for example, a “stereochem” abstract
+An abstract containing only the details of a chemical compound, for example, one major publisher’ “stereochem” abstract

 Summation of the article, typically used in conjunction with other types of abstracts

 A short abstract specifically written to create interest in the reader

 A very short abstract, usually only a line or two long, that is displayed in a Table of Contents